Jonis49/IMC-Prosperity3/README.md

   <img src="images/olivia/survival_probability.png" width="600"/>
 </p>

-The step distributions are updated by reweighting each possible step according to the survival probability of the resulting state, and then normalizing to form a valid probability distribution.
+From the survival grid, the step distributions are updated by reweighting each possible step according to the survival probability of the resulting state, and then normalizing to form a valid probability distribution.
+With these adjusted dynamics in hand, we can now formulate a dynamic programming (DP) algorithm that yields the optimal trading strategy.

+**Note:** This DP framework is applicable to any step distribution and does not inherently require bounded constraints.
+However, when the step distribution is symmetric, the expected PnL is negative due to spread crossing costs — making optimal trading impossible.
+It is the skew introduced by the bounds that creates directional asymmetry and renders the problem both tractable and profitable.

 Problem formulation: